xzovin00/Processor-with-Brainfuck-instruction-set/README.md

 # INP2
-- Inplementation of VHDL processor with Brainfuck instruction set.
+- Implementation of VHDL processor with Brainfuck instruction set.
 - Points: 23/23